Mesoscale two-sample testing for networks: Theoretical guarantees

-In this section, in a non-asymptotic setting with a fixed alternative under the Gaussian edge model, we will establish a bound on the difference in power between an oracle projection test $\mathcal{H}_{0,\mathcal{S}}$, and one using learned projections based on an estimator $\widehat{\mathbb{T}}$, as described in Section~\ref{subsec:proj_learning}.
+In this section, we restrict our attention to the Gaussian edge model and the case $m_1 = m_2 = m$.
+In a non-asymptotic setting with a fixed alternative, we will establish a bound on the difference in power between an oracle projection test $\mathcal{H}_{0,\mathcal{S}}$ and the one using learned projections based on an estimator $\widehat{\mathbb{T}}$, as described in Section~\ref{subsec:proj_learning}.

 We present this result in two parts.
-First, we state a generic bound on the difference in power between the oracle and learned projection tests given a high probability bound on the subspace errors.
-Then we will give a high probability bound on the subspace errors of our learned projections. \begin{proposition} For a fixed alternative, let $U$ and $V$ denote the oracle $d_r$ and $d_c$ dimensional projections for testing $\mathcal{H}_{0,\mathcal{S}}$.
+First, we state a generic bound on the difference in power between the oracle and learned projection tests given a high probability bound on the subspace errors, and then establish a high probability bound on the subspace errors of our learned projections. \begin{proposition} For a fixed alternative, let $U_*$ and $V_*$ denote the oracle $d_r$ and $d_c$ dimensional projections for testing $\mathcal{H}_{0,\mathcal{S}}$.
 Let